omakoleg/co-famo/README.md

  - `define([name, name2, name3], ... )` - define new factory with aliases.

 Parameter name could specify `parent`, it will be used to populate paramenters before current factory.
 Object with those data will be used as `this` for current builder
- - `define('child_name > parent_name', ... )` - define new factory with aliases.
+ - `define('child_name > parent_name', ... )` - define new factory with parent.
  - `define(['child_name > parent_name', 'child2 > parent2'], ... )` - define new factory with aliases.

 #### Object
-Will keep all defined traits in object
+Will keep all defined traits in object.
+Name could also have parent reference
  - `object(name)` - create obejct from factory attributes
  - `object(name, data)` - create object with attributes owervritten dey `data` values
  - `object(name, data, traits)` - generate object using builder function